-So if you wanted to show something yellow, the RGB pixel would shine green and red light together, while leaving the blue one off.
+So if you wanted to show something yellow, the RGB pixel would shine green and red light together leaving the blue one—off.
 The stronger the light intensity, the brighter the colors appear.
-At full intensity, the combined colors appear white and at zero intensity they appear black.
+At full intensity, the combined colors appear white.
+At zero intensity, they appear black.

 RGB colors are used for digital purposes.
 Any images that appear on a digital screen will be displayed in RGB.
-This is important to remember when creating your print files since you’ll most likely do it in Photoshop or similar software.
+This is important to remember when creating your print files in Photoshop or similar software.

-If you’re Printful customer, we recommend you create your print files in CMYK and then convert them to RGB color space, or, to be exact, sRGB color profile.
-I’ll explain the exact reasons later, but first, you might be wondering what CMYK is.
+If you’re a Printful customer, we recommend you create your print files in CMYK colors and then convert them to RGB color space, or, to be exact, sRGB color profile.
+I’ll explain the exact reasons later, but first, you might wonder what CMYK is.

-For example, if you combine Yellow and Magenta (meaning subtract yellow from magenta), then you get Red.
-You can combine any two Cyan, Magenta, or Yellow colors to create one of the three RGB colors.
+For example, if you combine yellow and magenta (meaning subtracting yellow from magenta), you get red.
+You can combine any two cyan, magenta, or yellow colors to create one of the three RGB colors.